How to Keep Frogs Out of Your Pool

 Unfortunately, frogs might not make it out when they enter your pool.
 If your pool is large or has high walls, frogs may not be able to climb out of the water once they have gotten in.

 As unpleasant as it is to have a small creature pass away in your pool, it can be even more unpleasant to have to remove them.
-This is especially true if you are squeamish or are not a big fan of frogs.
+This is especially true if you are squeamish or not a big fan of frogs.

 What may be even worse is having young kids accidentally stumble upon a dead frog on a pool day.